Francis Scott Key Bridge collapse: Collapse

 At 1:28:45 a.m., the ship struck the southwest pier of the central truss arch span, at roughly 8 kn.
 AIS data showed the ship traveling at a speed of 8.7 kn at 1:25 a.m. before departing the channel and slowing to 6.8 kn by the time of the collision two minutes later.

 Within seconds of the collision, the bridge broke apart in several places, leaving sections protruding from the water and the roadway's approaches cut off.
 The main span fell onto the ship's bow and a section of it came to rest there.
 The bridge strike and partial collapse were recorded on video.

 Multiple vehicles were on the bridge at the time it collapsed, though initially no one was believed to be inside them.
 Workers were repairing potholes on the bridge and were in their vehicles on a break at the time of the collapse.
 A resident living near the bridge recalled being awakened by deep rumbling that shook his residence for several seconds following the collapse, which he said "felt like an earthquake".

 Emergency teams began receiving 911 calls at 1:30 a.m.
 The Baltimore Police Department was alerted to the collapse at 1:35 a.m.
-Large rescue and recovery efforts were begun.
+Large rescue and recovery efforts began.
 The Coast Guard deployed boats and a helicopter as part of rescue efforts.
 Fifty public safety divers in eight teams were dispatched to search for people who fell into the river.